-Teachers can use the Open ended enquiry-technique throughout different subjects in the following ways:
+Teachers can use the Open-ended enquiry-technique throughout different subjects in the following ways:

+- Introduce a broad topic: Choose a topic that matches their interests, such as nature, technology or everyday life.
 For example, “How does a rainbow work?”, “Why do some objects float?” or “What can you do with different blocks of wood?

-Let the children think of questions about the topic.
+- Encourage questioning: Let the children think of questions about the topic.
 Use prompts such as

 - ‘What do you want to know about this?